 Are you considering rehab but you’re concerned about your job and what will happen to it?
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 76 percent of people with substance abuse have jobs.
 You are certainly not alone.
 You may also have a family to take care of, bills to pay and a home to maintain.

 It’s understandable why you would be scared to seek treatment.
 You can’t afford to lose your job or hurt your career.
 Fortunately, there are laws to protect people in the workplace with substance abuse disorders.
-Addiction is viewed as a mental illness and is protected under the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA).
+Addiction is viewed as a mental illness and is protected under the Family Medical Leave Act (FMLA).

 Knowing your rights can provide you with the reassurance you need to seek treatment.
 Plus, by getting sober, you can keep your job and advance your career.
 Let’s learn more about your rights in the workplace and what happens to your job when you’re in rehab.

 Once you enter a treatment program, the ADA protects you.
 You cannot be fired for reasons related to your addiction or the treatment process.
 This includes missing work.
 If you are fired, you can file a charge of discrimination against your employer.